mcochranca/creative-commons-coalition-emoiji-codec-project/README.md

 4. Insights into the potential applications and advantages of emoji-to-Kaktovik translation in various language processing tasks.
 5. Collaboration and knowledge exchange opportunities with Microsoft AI Research and prospective universities in advancing the field of interpretable and interoperable language retrieval.

-## Budget

-The proposed budget for this research project is $2,000,000.
-The allocation of funds will be as follows:

-- Research Staff: $1,000,000
-- Computing Resources: $400,000
-- Data Acquisition and Annotation: $300,000
-- Travel and Collaboration Expenses: $150,000
-- Publication and Dissemination: $150,000

-## Timeline

-The estimated timeline for this research project is as follows:

-1. Project Setup and Data Collection: 6 months
-2. Emoji Clustering and Kaktovik Numerals Encoding: 12 months
-3. Translation Models Development: 18 months
-4. Language Retrieval Integration: 12 months
-5. Evaluation and Analysis: 6 months
-6. Real-World Applications and Demonstration: 12 months
-7. Final Analysis, Reporting, and Publication: 6 months

-## Contact Information

-- Name: Matthew Cochran
-- Affiliation: Self Proposal
-- Email: mcochran@ingeniously.co <or> mcochran@healthcollaborative.org
-- Phone: 5597088454

 ## Authors